smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     -  Name: **fabrikam-jane.doe**

-    -  User name: the UPN of the jane.doe Fabrikam Azure AD user you created earlier in this exercise
+    -  User name: the UPN of the jane.doe Fabrikam Azure AD user you created earlier in this exercise.

     -  First name: **Jane**